simulating-our-future/replacing_animal_sourced_food_agriculture_impact/README.md

-# replacing_animal_sourced_food_agriculture_impact
-Replacing animal sourced food with plant sourced food and its agricultural impact on the environnement
+# What if we decided to replace our animal-sourced food with plant-sourced food ? : The environmental impact of agricultural changes